Responsibilities of a CASA Volunteer:

-Upon completion of CASA of Missoula’s pre-service training, advocates are assigned to a case serving an average 1-2 children in Missoula or Mineral County.
-While fulfilling these responsibilities, the CASA is supervised by professional staff and are afforded the opportunity to work with CASA volunteer mentor.
+After completing CASA of Missoula’s pre-service training, advocates are assigned to a case serving an average 2-3 children in Missoula or Mineral County.
+While fulfilling these responsibilities, the CASA is supervised by professional staff and are assigned a veteran CASA volunteer as a mentor.

 A Court Appointed Special Advocate’s duties include:

 - Acting as an independent fact-finder by reviewing all relevant records and interviewing the parents, social workers, teachers, therapists, and any others to fully understand the facts and circumstances of the child’s situation.